Envelopes of the Thurston metric on Teichm\"uller space: Introduction

 Aiming for a geometric understanding of the Teichm\"uller space from the point of view of hyperbolic geometry, Thurston introduced an asymmetric Finslerian metric, the Thurston metric, on the Teichm\"uller space and proved that this metric is geodesic but not uniquely geodesic \cite{Thurston1986}.

-The deficiency from being uniquely geodesic with given {initial} and {terminal} points is described by the \emph{envelope}, which is defined as the union of geodesics from the {initial} point to the {terminal} point.
+The defect of an ordered pair of points from having a unique length-minimizing geodesic from the first to the second is described by the \emph{envelope}, which is defined as the union of geodesics from the initial point to the terminal point.
 For the one-dimensional Teichm\"uller space of the once-punctured torus, Dumas-Lenzhen-Rafi-Tao proved that the envelope is either a geodesic segment or a geodesic quadrilateral with the given initial and terminal points as opposite vertices, and that it varies continuously with its endpoints \cite[Theorem 1.1]{DLRT2020}.

 The goal of this paper is to study envelopes for surfaces of higher complexity.
 We show that, for the Teichm\"uller space of closed orientable surfaces of genus at least two, an envelope is a cone over a cone over an ancestor space, and we describe that ancestor space in terms of the initial and terminal points of the envelope.
 Moreover, we also show that these envelopes vary \emph{continuously} with their endpoints.
 Envelopes were found by \cite{DLRT2020} to be intersections of the closures of \emph{out-envelopes} and \emph{in-envelopes} -- spaces of geodesics with prescribed initial or terminal points, respectively -- and we also provide a parametrization of those spaces in terms of \enquote{straightened measured laminations}. we show that an envelope is the closure of the intersection of the out-envelope and the in-envelope (improving a result of \cite{DLRT2020}).